cezarbajenaru/eks-course/EKS&Kubernetes.md

 VPC_ENDPOINTS:

-This module binds the created endpoints to a service.
+This module binds the created endpoints (a route) inside a VPC to an AWS service!
+This does not expose anything to the internet.

 Terraform defines the infrastructure endpoints — the pieces through which services communicate — and then AWS binds them together via references (like target_group_arn, subnet_id, vpc_id, etc.)

+When you declare an endpoint for an S3, this means that endpoints are created for any S3 created in the future in that VPC

 TO DO NEXT: # this will vary from day to day

-1. go back to VPC_endpoints and put the SG there - it is interted in main.tf as a commnent( not edited)
+1. continue in with S3's and their endpoints.
+THe s3's must be checked with TF registry and then declared correctly inside vcp_endpoints.
+What reouting tables are we allocating???

-2. continue with EKS or s3 ?
+2. continue with EKS

 DOCUMENT EVERYTHING! # do not delete this line